osmosis-labs/docs/docs/osmosis-core/keys/keys-cli.md

   - [kwallet](https://api.kde.org/frameworks/kwallet/html/index.html)

 ### file backend
 The `file` backend stores the encrypted keys inside the app's configuration directory.
-A password entry is required everytime a user access it, which may also occur multiple times of repeated password prompts in one single command.
+A password entry is required every time a user access it, which may also occur multiple times of repeated password prompts in one single command.

 ### test backend
 The `test` backend is a password-less variation of the `file` backend.
 It stores unencrypted keys inside the app's configuration directory.
 It should only be used in testing environments and never be used in production.